So you’re an academic who wants to start a blog.

 You need to also think about tone and personality.
 A blog, like any other autobiographical writing, basically creates you as a “character.”
 Since my blog is under my own name, my character is perhaps more consistently positive about all matters than I might be in person (though I am a chronic optimist).
 I also can’t write about certain really funny things that happen while I’m at work because they involve others whom I may not wish to discuss in public.
 A mean blog can make you sound like a mean person.

-As far as front end goes, I recommend blogspot over the others.
+As far as front end goes, [OMG this is an old essay–now I’d recommend WordPress] I recommend blogspot over the others.
 Seems relatively straightforward and reliable.
 And it doesn’t come with a “rep” like livejournal (though livejournal is perfectly fine as a system and the rep is undeserved and I read people’s livejournals all the time).
 If you’re interested in setting it up on your own server space that you buy from a hosting company (which is what I do), WordPress is amazingly convivial, scalable, malleable and free.

 Finally, either way, you may want to do a short test run before going public.
 See if you like it.
 Like restaurants, most new blogs fail within a few months.